flux-framework/rfc/spec_21.rst

 Jobspec-update Event
 ^^^^^^^^^^^^^^^^^^^^

-Set jobspec attributes after job submission.
-The event context object SHALL consist of a dictionary of period-delimited keys beginning with ``attributes.`` and MUST contain at least one entry.
+Change jobspec after job submission.
+The event context object SHALL consist of a dictionary of period-delimited keys that SHALL be interpreted as a hierarchical JSON path.
+The dictionary MUST contain at least one entry.
+If the key already exists in the jobspec object, the old value SHALL be replaced with the new value.

 Example: